infoqualitylab/retraction-indexing-agreement/README.md

 2. Install the proper version of Jupyter notebook (our version: 6.4.11)
 3. Install the standard Python libraries: ast, collections, datetime, json, os, re, time, and unicodedata
 4. Install third-party packages: tqdm, pandas, requests, seaborn, matplotlib and numpy
 5. Create configuration file (config.json).
-Insert your email and API keys for Elsevier databases(Compendex,GEOBASE, Scopus)  and Web of Science Core.
-Institutional token (insttoken) will be required for Elsevier if you are running the code
+Insert your email and API keys for Elsevier databases(Compendex, GEOBASE, Scopus) and Web of Science Core.
+Institutional token (insttoken) will be required for Elsevier if you are running the code.

 **Run the Code**
 1. Download “retraction-indexing-agreement” folder or clone the web URL: https://github.com/infoqualitylab/retraction-indexing-agreement.git
-2. Set your working directory to  “retraction-indexing-agreement” and create ‘dataset’ and ‘result’ subfolders.
+2. Set your working directory to  “retraction-indexing-agreement” and create ‘STI2023’, ‘dataset’, and ‘result’ subfolders.
 Create subfolders for dataset as shown below.
 Add the April 2023 union list "unionlist_completed_2023-09-03-crws-ressess.csv" in the sti2023 subfolder.

 ```
 retraction-indexing-agreement/